 Working with Setbacks

-If personal growth were straightforward, we'd all have figured it out by now.
-Setbacks aren't failures - they're part of the process.
-Reversed cards can help us understand what's blocking our progress:
+If personal growth were easy, we would all have it figured it out by now.
+Bear in mind that setbacks aren’t failures; they’re just part of the journey.
+Additionally, >reversed cards can often explain what’s holding us back.

-- Reversed Majors often point to internal resistance
+- Reversed majors arcana cards often point to internal resistance

 - Reversed Court Cards might indicate unhelpful behaviour patterns

-- Reversed Minors can show where energy is stuck or misdirected
+- Reversed minor arcana can show where energy is stuck or misdirected

 Integration Practices